 Producer Prices Change in Greece averaged 2.47 percent from 1996 until 2021, reaching an all time high of 15.57 percent in July of 2008 and a record low of -13.90 percent in April of 2020.
 This page provides the latest reported value for - Greece Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Producer Prices Change in Greece is expected to be 13.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Greece to stand at 6.50 in 12 months time.
+Producer Prices Change in Greece is expected to be 14.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Greece Producer Prices Change is projected to trend around 2.50 percent in 2022 and 2.00 percent in 2023, according to our econometric models.